 If there’s one barrier to developing the IoT ecosystem, it’s the tendency in business to do things the way they’ve always been done.
 Breaking that barrier will require a cultural change in every business and organization, and it starts with leadership.
 Business leadership must be willing to revise business models, align their people on new key objectives, and accelerate toward new outcomes, with new ways of measuring success.
 This will generate value for customers, for the business and for societies.

 Cultural change is also essential for companies to create the sales force, service managers, and engineering teams they will need to build their IoT ecosystem.
 Once they have such new teams in place, companies will quickly find out how much value they can create through transformation and how to tackle the global challenges.

 And what brings all four of these elements to life?
 People and trust.
-People control the tech and navigate using the tech, and we will learn to trust ourselves and trust each other, knowing that we’re advancing IoT in in the right way: replacing the egosystem with an ecosystem that, five, 10, and 20 years from now, will be a people-driven network expanding what’s humanly possible.
-If we do, will be unlock the full potential of IoT both to our businesses and to advancement of a more resilient, sustainable, and equitable world.
+People control the tech and navigate using the tech, and we will learn to trust ourselves and trust each other, knowing that we’re advancing IoT in the right way: replacing the egosystem with an ecosystem that, five, 10, and 20 years from now, will be a people-driven network expanding what’s humanly possible.
+If we do, we will be unlock the full potential of IoT both to our businesses and to advancement of a more resilient, sustainable, and equitable world.